-The time-tested adage appears to be the lesson from Coca-Cola’s disastrous introduction of “New Coke” 30 years ago.
-Except that in 1985 Coca-Cola indeed thought that its signature brand was broken.
+The time-tested adage appears to be the lesson from Coca-Cola’s disastrous introduction of “New Coke."
+Except in 1985, Coca-Cola indeed thought its signature brand was broken.

 On April 23, 1985, Coca-Cola Company chairman and CEO Roberto Goizueta stepped before the press gathered at New York City’s Lincoln Center to introduce the new formula, which he declared to be “smoother, rounder, yet bolder—a more harmonious flavor.”
 The press, however, said what Goizueta couldn’t admit: New Coke tasted sweeter and more like Pepsi.

 Had it been an opera, the Lincoln Center performance would have been a tragedy to devoted fans of Coke’s original formula.
 Rather than divide its market share between two sugar sodas, Coca-Cola discontinued its 99-year classic recipe and locked Formula 7x away in an Atlanta bank vault with the intention that it never again see the light of day.

 “Some may choose to call this the boldest single marketing move in the history of the packaged-goods business,” Goizueta said.
 “We simply call it the surest move ever made.”
 Coca-Cola president Donald Keough echoed the certainty: “I’ve never been as confident about a decision as I am about the one we’re announcing today.”

 While Goizueta and Keough toasted each other with cans of New Coke, the news was already beginning to fall flat.
 On the New York Stock Exchange, shares of Coca-Cola dropped, while those of its rival rose.
 Pepsi gave its employees the day off and declared victory in full-page newspaper advertisements that boasted, ‘‘After 87 years of going at it eyeball to eyeball, the other guy just blinked.’’